jlehikoinen/ScriptingInSwiftDemo/README.md

 ## Wrapper script

-`script_wrapper.sh` can be used for running Swift GUI scripts in current user context e.g. with Jamf Pro or Munki.
-Most of the management tools execute scripts with `root` privileges hence the wrapper script.
+Most of the management tools execute scripts with `root` privileges.
+If you want to run scripts with management tool in current user context you can use the `script_wrapper.sh` script.

 Replace `# >>> Add script contents here <<<` row in `script_wrapper.sh` script with Swift script and test: